guynir/jack/README.md

 Preface
 -------
-"Jack of all traits, maste some" is a ligtweight Java utility library providing some cool facilities.
-Some can be found within other libraries, some are better here, some are new to explore !
+"Jack of all traits, master some" is a lightweight Java utility library providing some cool facilities.
+Some can be found within other libraries, some are better here, some are new to explore!

 License
 -------